awslabs/duvet/duvet-specification/duvet-specification.md

 This MUST be the default execution of Duvet.

-This behavior MUST accept arguments or a configuration file.
+This behavior MUST accept a configuration file.

 ### Parse Specifications

-Duvet MUST parse one or more specifications written as IETF style RFC or Markdown.

 Duvet MUST accept one or more file patterns that describe the paths to the specifications files.

-Duvet MUST parse as a [specification](#specification) any files ending in `.txt` discovered on this file pattern as an IETF RFC.
+Duvet MUST parse as a [specification](#specification) any files ending in `.txt` discovered on these file patterns as an IETF RFC.

-Duvet MUST parse as a [specification](#specification) any files ending in `.md` discovered on this file pattern as a Markdown.
+Duvet MUST parse as a [specification](#specification) any files ending in `.md` discovered on these file patterns as a Markdown.

 #### Specifications as TOML